Today's Articles

 Prince was born on this date in 1958.
 He was a Black singer, producer, musician, and global multi-media entertainer.

 Prince Rogers Nelson was from Minneapolis, MN, a Minneapolis Central High School graduate who taught himself to play many musical instruments.
-He also formed the soul-rock group Grand Central during high school.
+He also formed the soul-rock group Grand Central during his high school years.
 Prince self-produced his first LP, “For You,” in 1978.
 He then created his recording label, Paisley Park.
-Prince's musical styles have been compared to James Brown, Jackie Wilson, and other R&B greats, but as his career grew, he carved out his renowned status by delivering funk, rock, and soul with a special pop feel.
+Prince's musical styles have been compared to those of James Brown, Jackie Wilson, and other R&B greats, but as his career progressed, he carved out his renowned status by delivering funk, rock, and soul with a pop feel.

 Prince scored 11 number-one songs and 22 top-10 hits on the pop charts.
 At the height of his notoriety, Prince stopped by to play a free concert for 1,900 students at Gallaudet University, the world-renowned school for the deaf, and 600 special needs students from D.C.-area schools.

 Prince released several LPs throughout the 1980s and 1990s while touring, writing, producing for other artists, and starring in a few movies.
 Although his first four LP releases were unpretentious hits with R&B audiences, they are considered some of his best work.
-During these years, Prince was allowed great independence from his record label, Warner Brothers, to create his kind of music.
+During these years, Prince was granted considerable independence from his record label, Warner Bros., to create his own kind of music.
 He subsequently released “Prince” (1979), “Dirty Mind” (1980), “Controversy” (1981), and “1999” (1982).
 Prince’s 1984 soundtrack album “Purple Rain” was one of the biggest hits of the decade, and it earned three Grammy Awards in 1985.
 From 1982 to 1986, he toured with his band, the Revolution.

 In addition to providing music for many films, Prince directed and starred in “Under the Cherry Moon” (1986), the concert film “Sign O' the Times” (1987), and “Graffiti Bridge” (1990).
 Other Prince albums include “Around the World in a Day” (1985), “Parade” (1986), and “Lovesexy” (1988).
 He also released a successful soundtrack album for the 1989 motion picture “Batman.”
 Prince formed the New Power Generation, an eight-piece band, for his 1991 album “Diamonds and Pearls.”
 He continued to record and release music through the 1990s, including “The Gold Experience” (1995).
 In 1993, Prince changed his name to an unpronounceable symbol because of a contract dispute with his record label.

 In 1996, he married dancer Mayte Garcia.
 During this time, he recorded “Emancipation” (1996) and “New Power Soul” (1998).
-They had a son who died soon after the birth of a rare bone disorder.
+They had a son who died soon after birth with a rare bone disorder.
 The two divorced in 1998.
 In 1999, he released “The Vault.”
 Also, Prince reportedly tied the knot on New Year's Eve with Manuela Testolini, a 25-year-old Canadian from Toronto.
-In 2000, when the contract expired, the artist announced that he was changing his name back to Prince.
+In 2000, when the contract expired, the artist announced that he was reverting to his original name, Prince.

-In 2001, he released “The Rainbow Children,” A little over a year later, Prince released a three-CD set called “One Night Alone Live.”
-The following year, he came out with the “E.P N.E.W.S.”
+In 2001, he released “The Rainbow Children.”
+A little over a year later, Prince released a three-CD set called “One Night Alone Live.”
+The following year, he released the “E.P.
+N.E.W.S.”
 Prince was inducted into the Rock & Roll Hall of Fame in 2004.
-He was the 'halftime' performer at the 2007 Super Bowl in Miami, FL.
+He was the halftime performer at the 2007 Super Bowl in Miami, FL.

 Image: Kevin Winter